 Community Health Partnership of Illinois: 1-815-943-4339

 Many county residents have called us for their COVID-19 testing results.
 We want to reassure you that we will notify positive cases within 24 hours of getting those results.
-Many tests that are run go straight to the doctor that ordered them, not MCDH.
+Many tests results are returned to the doctor who ordered the test, not MCDH.
 Please also understand results can take 3, to as many as 10 days to be completed.
-Transport of tests, unavailability of testing materials, and lack of manpower are contributing to these backlogs of test results.
+Transport of tests, unavailability of testing materials and lack of manpower are contributing to these backlogs of test results.
 We understand your frustration, but we cannot get the information to you until the results are reported to us.

 Many residents that are getting COVID-19 testing at federal sites are being instructed to “call their local health department for results."
 Results are not available for up to 10-14 days and there is a further delay in reporting to local health departments.
 Federal testing sites are contracting with two commercial labs: Quest and LabCorp.
 These laboratories are backlogged and are working diligently to complete testing as efficiently as possible.
 Please be aware that MCDH cannot track down results because we are not the ordering facility, nor do we have the ability to expedite anyone’s testing or reporting to us.